 Many sites that once seemed contaminated beyond repair are now considered viable for clean-up, thanks to improved technologies and processes.
 What is becoming evident, however, is that for many complex sites, a single remedy will not be sufficient.
 This blog post discusses how multiple in situ thermal remediation (ISTR) technologies could be combined on a single site, or how they could be used in conjunction with bioremediation or in situ chemical oxidation (ISCO) treatments.

 Part 1 of this series dives into the types of thermal remedies available and their respective strengths and weaknesses.

 Part 2 of this series explains the concept of biodegradation, how it plays out with chlorinated solvent biodegradation and reductive dichlorination, and how these can be combined with ISTR for a more robust remedy.

-If you’d like to learn more about thermal remediation, reach out to John LaChance at [email protected] or schedule a Lunch & Learn for your team.
+If you’d like to learn more about thermal remediation, reach out to John LaChance at [email protected].